What Is The Average Lawn Care Service Cost?

 There are many services provided by landscaping contractors and it can be hard to determine which ones are right for you and for your lawn.
 Depending on your lawn and the area that you live some services, like winterizing your lawn, will either be needed or not.
 Below is a list of common services and their pricing:

-- Lawn Mowing: Average cost $61, final price dependent on size of yard
+- Lawn Mowing: Average cost $61, final price dependent on

 - Tree Trimming & Pruning: Average cost between $292 and $638